-Helping the winnowing leads to an interesting conundrum.
+Helping in the winnowing leads to an interesting conundrum.
 The Dove spends the morning arguing why he plans to defy the Lord, but when the Philistine farmers reward Jonah with a bounty in grain, the prophet thanks God for funding his voyage plans.

 “The Lord does not fund defiance,” states Benjamin – which follows generally held views.
 God hates sin, after all.
-And yet the Lord always looks after the needs of his loved ones, even when they sin.
+And yet the Lord always looks after the needs of His loved ones, even when they sin.
 Indeed, this is the heart of the New Testament’s most famous verse.

 Walking to the Great Sea confronts Benjamin with an issue he long debated with Jonah – God’s will, or perhaps better put, understanding God’s will.
 With each step towards the surf, Benjamin becomes ever more sure the Lord does not want him to go there.
-At one point the young man blurts out, “But this is wrong” – and is surprised to find Jonah does not disagree.
+At one point the young man blurts out, “But this is wrong” – and he is surprised to find Jonah does not disagree.

 “But my mind is decided,” says the Dove.